ifunky/ifunky-net/content/article/how-to-remediate-security-hub-finding-imdsv2.md

 **What is this!?**

 Every EC2 instance contains metadata located at http://169.254.169.254 which contains details about the instance including the temporary IAM credentials used for the instance profile IAM role.
-There are two versions of this known as `IMDSv1` and `IMDSv2. `V2 is a more secure version which requires tokens in order to access the metadata.
+There are two versions of this known as `IMDSv1` and `IMDSv2.`V2 is a more secure version which requires tokens in order to access the metadata.

-**Why is it high**
+**Why is it high severtty**

+**?**

 In V1 there are potential security vulnerabilities using: